Humboldt Crabs: Brief background

 Originally the Eureka Paladini Crabs, named for the Paladini Fish Company who sponsored the team from 1945 to 1947.
 Mel Bareilles, grandfather of Sara Bareilles, played on the Crabs in their inaugural season and Lloyd Bridges Sr., father of Lloyd Bridges, was a lifelong Crabs fan and financial supporter.
+The Crabs, who did not have their own uniforms made until 1948, originally wore uniforms from the Redwood League, Eureka Tallow Company, and Chicago Bridge & Iron, all teams that Bonomini and other original Crabs had played for in the 1930s and early 1940s.

-In the 77-year history of the Humboldt Crabs, over 300 players have continued on to play professional baseball, with over 60 former Crabs going all the way to the Major Leagues.
+In the 83-year history of the Humboldt Crabs, over 300 players have continued on to play professional baseball, with over 60 former Crabs going all the way to the Major Leagues.
 Dane Iorg played for the Crabs from 1968 to 1970.
 John Oldham, a Crabs pitcher in 1952–53, was the first to make it all the way, playing for the Cincinnati Reds in 1956.
 Leo Rosales, who pitched for the 2002 Crabs, was called up to the Arizona Diamondbacks in 2008.
 2003 Crabs infielder Brett Pill was called up to the San Francisco Giants in 2011, and was on the team's 2012 roster as a 1st baseman.
-Most recently, Vinny Pestano, Bradley Zimmer, and Mike Redmond are all former Crabs.
+Most recently, Vinny Pestano, Bradley Zimmer, Mike Redmond and James Outman are all former Crabs.

 Their best season, record-wise, was 1985 when the team won 46 consecutive games to start the season.
 Future Major Leaguers Mike Harkey, Eric Gunderson, Steve Olin, and Scott Chiamparino led a dominant pitching staff.

 The Crabs play the majority of their games at home at the Arcata Ball Park, owned by the City of Arcata.
 The team is made up of college players from different NCAA programs throughout the U.S. The Humboldt Crabs are a non-profit baseball organization operated by a 12-member all-volunteer Board of Directors.
 Rivals include the Redding Colt 45s, the Fontanetti's Athletics, the Corvallis Knights, and the Seattle Studs.
 Most recent opponents include Healdsburg Prune Packers, San Luis Obispo Blues, Seals Baseball, Walnut Creek Crawdads, Solano Mudcats, Marysville Gold Sox and many others from the CCL League.
 Past opponents include House of David, the Indianapolis Clowns, the Oakland Larks, the Los Angeles White Sox, the San Diego Tigers, the Portland Roses, Owl Drug, the Alaska Goldpanners, the Redding Browns, the Bend Elks, the Bellingham Bells, the North Pole Nicks, the Valley Green Giants, the Santa Barbara Foresters, the Anchorage Glacier Pilots, the Boulder Collegians, the Sacramento Smokeys, the Grand Junction Eagles, and Athletes in Action.
-Through the years the Crabs have run multiple secondary teams, the Humboldt Ports (1962), the Humboldt All-Stars (1996-2006), and the Humboldt Steelheads (2007-2011).
+Through the years the Crabs have run multiple secondary teams, the Humboldt Ports (1962), the Humboldt All-Stars (1996–2006), and the Humboldt Steelheads (2007–2011).

-In 2007, the team's 63rd consecutive season, the Crabs overall season record was 42 - 12; in 2008, the Crabs drew an average of 874 fans to the ball park and went 35 - 13 for the season; in 2009 the Crabs record was 48–11; in their 66th season, 2010, the Crabs went 43 - 9; the 2019 team went 33–16.
-Find stats on the GameChanger app.
+In 2008, the Crabs drew an average of 874 fans to the ball park.
+In 2026, the Crabs averaged 735 fans per game.

 The Humboldt Crabs are a non-profit, community-oriented organization.
 Its mission is four-fold: